dasisdormax/cs2-multiserver/README.md

 ### Configuration and Environment Variables

 You can set most server configuration options by opening `~/msm.d/cs2/cfg/.../server.conf` with your text editor of choice.
 Most importantly, you need to set a separate `PORT` for every new instance (recommended: 27015, 27115, 27215, ...).
-You can also set some options on the command line, e.g. `MAPS='de_overpass de_mirage de_nuke' cs2-server @lan01 start`.
+You can also set some options on the command line, e.g. `MAP='de_nuke' cs2-server @lan01 start`.

 ### Usage, when fully set up